Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Introduction and Overview

+LAMMPS is designed to run efficiently on a wide variety of parallel computers using domain decomposition\cite{lammps95} and MPI message passing\cite{mpi_forum}, and to be easy to extend and modify.
+In addition to MPI parallelization throughout, it supports multi-threading\cite{openmp}, vectorization, and GPU acceleration for varying parts of its functionality\cite{lammps22}.

+LAMMPS was originally developed at Sandia National Laboratories, a facility of the US Department of Energy (DOE), but currently distributed LAMMPS releases\cite{lammps_releases} include contributions from \emph{many} research groups and individuals from institutions around the world.
+Most of the funding for maintaining LAMMPS has come and is still coming from the US Department of Energy.

-Over a period of more than 30 years, LAMMPS has significantly evolved, same as computer hardware, operating systems, programming languages, and build systems with it.
-In addition, the list of supported features and contributions from developers in- and outside the core group has grown, and thus the gamut of research topics that can be addressed.
-This has been recognized with an R\&D~100 award in 2018\cite{rnd100}.
+Over a period of more than 30 years, LAMMPS has significantly evolved, same as computer hardware, operating systems, programming languages, and build systems have changed with it.
+The growth of the package over the years, measured by counting the lines of source code in the entire package\footnote{These counts do not include the lines of code in external libraries required by packages like ML-QUIP(libAtoms), KIM(kim-api), PLUMED(Plumed2), or ML-PACE(ACElib) to name a few} is shown in figure~\ref{fig:git_lines}.
+With the added source code come additional features and contributions\cite{lammps22} from developers within and outside the core group.
+This broadens the range of research topics that can be addressed and has been recognized with an R\&D~100 award\cite{rnd100_2018} in 2018.

+In addition to the original publication\cite{lammps95} describing the message passing parallelization used in LAMMPS, a second LAMMPS overview article\cite{lammps22} was published in 2022 that summarizes many of the added features and improvements since LAMMPS was converted from Fortran to C++.
+The number of annual citations for both publications that describe the core functionality of LAMMPS shown in figure~\ref{fig:citations} illustrates how LAMMPS has not only grown in size but also grown in popularity over time.

+This growth of LAMMPS has at times exposed limitations of the development process and thus prompted adjustments.
+A major milestone in this regard was the move to use the git\cite{git} distributed source code management system and to have the project publicly hosted on GitHub\cite{lammps_github}.
+Through this step, the maintenance burden for the software is shared between contributors and other core LAMMPS developers.
+Another significant milestone was connecting the GitHub project with automated tests, so that many issues with contributions in pull requests are detected.
+Those issues \emph{must} be resolved to unblock the pull requests from being merged into the distribution.

-The growth of LAMMPS has at times exposed limitations of the development process and thus prompted adjustments.
-For any such large software project, there is always a conflict between conservative developers and progressive developers, and maintainers have to find a balance between those two approaches for the software to remain useful and relevant.
+Also, for any such large software project, there is always a conflict between conservative developers and progressive developers, and maintainers have to find a balance between those two approaches for the software to remain useful and relevant.
+This requires regular exchange between the core developers and written-down policies and protocols for the project management, so that knowledge can be easily shared with junior developers and that there is a point of reference for choices that have been made in case there are disagreements.

-LAMMPS was originally developed at Sandia National Laboratories, a US Department of Energy facility.
-Currently distributed LAMMPS releases\cite{lammps_releases} include contributions from many research groups and individuals from many institutions around the world.
-Most of the funding for LAMMPS has come from the US Department of Energy (DOE).
-LAMMPS is open source software distributed under the terms of the GNU Public License Version 2 (GPLv2).